lo6ic/cs-blog/README.md

 ## Notes

 - `docs/` and `dist/` are generated outputs and are ignored by git
-- Scully route data is generated during builds
+- `src/assets/scully-routes.json` is regenerated during Scully builds
 - The Scully config supports CI by accepting `PUPPETEER_EXECUTABLE_PATH` or `CHROME_BIN`